Patryk-Rasiak/Patryk-Rasiak/README.md

 I'm Patryk, a second year student of Applied Computer Science at Politechnika Wrocławska.

-- 🔭 I am currently working on Chat App!
+- 🔭 I am currently working on Chat App in Django!
 - 🌱 I’m currently learning Python Backend Development
 - 👯 I’m looking for development opportunities
 - 🥅 2022 Goals: Learn as much as I can and build a beautiful project